Bangjja: Today's bangjja

-Bangjja bronzeware produced by handed down traditional techniques till today are not bent or easily broken.
+Bangjja bronzeware produced by handed down traditional techniques are not bent or easily broken.
 Furthermore, with more usage, it becomes burnished without any discoloration.
 Recent reports about various experiments revealed that bangjja bronzeware contains a sterilization function and detects pesticides.
 Bangjja bronzeware, now called "bowl of mystery" shows its great heat retention, which is far greater than other tableware made with other materials.
 It is also commonly used as a material for percussion instruments like the tam-tam, hobnail, and gong.

 Several people form a well organized group to produce bangjja and it requires complicated and highly skilled techniques to be done, which makes bangjja more distinctive.
-Bangjja products are used not only as simple household supplies, but also as work of art, which depicts the traditional custom of Korea.
+Bangjja products are used not only as simple household supplies, but also as works of art, which depicts the traditional customs of Korea.
 The value of bangjja bronzeware is highly respected.
 Bangjja artisan Lee Bong Ju, who was appointed as Important Intangible Cultural Property in 1983, has his works sold at his company Napcheong Bronzeware.
 Many of his works are now exhibited at Daegu Bangjja Bronzeware Museum.